 As popular as mindfulness is, attention spans are not getting longer.
 Because of that, having a quick loading site is a great goal for your business.
 Users will leave your website if the content they want to check out loads too slowly.

-So does your site load fast enough?
+So what is fast enough?

 Short answer: I can’t tell you what fast enough is for your audience.